Maximum-Likelihood Quantum State Tomography by Soft-Bayes: Online Maximum-Likelihood Quantum State Tomography by Q-Soft-Bayes

 The standard online-to-batch conversion argument can also be applied to solving ML QST by Q-Soft-Bayes.
 Recall for ML QST, our aim is to solve the stochastic optimization problem

 where \( A \) is a random matrix following the empirical probability distribution \( \hat{P}_N \) on the data-set \( \set{ A_1, \ldots, A_N } \) (see Section \ref{sec_mlqst}).
-We propose the following randomized online algorithm, which we call Stochastic Q-Soft-Bayes, to solve ML QST. \begin{itemize} \item Initialize Q-Soft-Bayes with \( \rho_1 = W_1 = I / D \). \item In the \( t \)-th iteration of Stochastic Q-Soft-Bayes, do the following. \begin{enumerate} \item Output the \( t \)-th output \( \rho_t \) of Q-Soft-Bayes. \item Sample a random matrix \( B_{t} \in \set{ A_1, \ldots, A_N } \) following the empirical probability distribution \( \hat{P}_N \) on the data-set, independent of the past. \item Let \textsc{Environment} in the online quantum state tomography game announce the matrix \( B_{t} \). \end{enumerate} \end{itemize}
+We propose the following stochastic optimization algorithm, which we call Stochastic Q-Soft-Bayes, to solve ML QST. \begin{itemize} \item Initialize Q-Soft-Bayes with \( \rho_1 = W_1 = I / D \). \item In the \( t \)-th iteration of Stochastic Q-Soft-Bayes, do the following. \begin{enumerate} \item Output the \( t \)-th output \( \rho_t \) of Q-Soft-Bayes. \item Sample a random matrix \( B_{t} \in \set{ A_1, \ldots, A_N } \) following the empirical probability distribution \( \hat{P}_N \) on the data-set, independent of the past. \item Let \textsc{Environment} in the online QST game announce the matrix \( B_{t} \). \end{enumerate} \end{itemize}

 Similarly as for Proposition \ref{prop_otb_ops}, the standard online-to-batch conversion argument provides the following convergence guarantee of Stochastic-Q-Soft-Bayes.